openstack-archive/dragonflow/doc/source/specs/allowed_address_pairs.rst

 Security Group
 ----------------------
-The security group module transforms the remote group field in a rule to flows according IP addresses of VM ports associated with the remote group.
+The security group module transforms the remote group field in a rule to flows according to IP addresses of VM ports associated with the remote group.
 To support allowed address pairs, those IP addresses should include both fixed IP address and the IP addresses in allowed address pairs.